DROP: Distributional and Regular Optimism and Pessimism for Reinforcement Learning: Implementation of DROP

 \subsection{Policy improvement with central value}

-Since this algorithm estimates multiple value functions, $\boldsymbol{V} = [V_1, V_2, \ldots, V_N]$, it can be interpreted as a kind of multi-objective RL~\cite{hayes2022practical,ilboudo2023domains}.
+Since this algorithm estimates multiple value functions with the corresponding $\beta$, $\boldsymbol{V} = [V_1, V_2, \ldots, V_N]$, it can be interpreted as a kind of multi-objective RL \citep{hayes2022practical,ilboudo2023domains}.
+That is, although these value functions originally represent the same objective (i.e. the expected return), in reality, an optimistic or pessimistic bias is added to each during learning.
+Therefore, the objective represented by $i$-th value function can be regarded as $\mathbb{E}_{p_e, \pi}[\sum_k^\infty \gamma^k r_{t+k}^{\beta_i} \mid s_t = s]$, where $r^{\beta_i}$ the implicitly modified reward function, from the original one by $\beta_i$.
+As a result, the policy aims to maximize the value functions representing multiple objectives, exactly in line with the multi-objective RL: if $\beta_i \simeq \beta_j$, $i$- and $j$-th objectives would have positive correlation; otherwise, e.g. $\beta_i \beta_j \ll 0$, they would have negative correlation.

 Accordingly, two approaches are raised for acquiring the optimal policy: one is to optimize a single policy with the scalarized $\boldsymbol{V}$; and another is to build a mixture distribution, the components of which are optimized with the corresponding value functions.
 The former makes the learning cost minimal while its policy depends on the way of scalarization and has no adaptability after learning.
 The latter needs the $N$-times learning cost while its policy can be fine-tuned by adjusting its mixture ratio.
 This paper does not focus on the way of fully exploiting the distributional value function, so for simplicity, the former is employed.